Commerce Exam > Commerce Notes > Economics Class 11 > Chapter Notes - The Theory of the Firm under Perfect Competition

 Revenue Class 12 Economics

-Technological Advancement on Supply Curve:
+Effect of Technological Advancement on Supply Curve

 • The marginal cost of production is reduced as technology advances.
 With the help of accessible factors of production, producers can generate significantly more goods and services.
-The supply curve is anticipated to shift rightward and the marginal cost curve downward because of this circumstance.
+The supply curve is anticipated to shift rightward and the marginal cost curve is downward because of this circumstance.

 • Supply and technical growth have a beneficial relationship.